 What we collect

 - Donation/gift of archive material relevant to Bishopsteignton people, places, events & environments.
 BH only accept physical archive material for permanent preservation if there is no other option but to do so.
-Before accepting a donation of physical archive material, BH must consider the best possible option for the preservation of the material itself before anything else due to insufficient storage facilities.
+Before accepting a donation of physical archive material, BH must consider the best possible option for the preservation of the material itself before anything else due to limited storage facilities.
 BH prioritise the digitisation of relevant archive material to ensure the accessibility of the archival record of the village.
-(See Appraisal and Accessioning Guidance and Digital Strategy documents for further detail on acquisition practices)
+(See other Policies and Guides for further detail on acquisition practices)

-- Donation/gift of copies of original archive material subject to the above conditions and if there is no possibility of acquiring the original itself or a digital version/surrogate/copy thereof.
+- Donation/gift of copies of original archive material (e.g.: photocopy) are considered, subject to the above conditions and if there is no possibility of acquiring the original itself or a digital version/surrogate/copy thereof.

 - Digital versions/surrogates/copies of archive material relevant to Bishopsteignton people, places, events & environments (See Digital Strategy and Digitisation Guidance documents for further detail on digital records)